Wolfr/jekyll-camp/_includes/main-content.md

 Speaker: Kristof van Landschoot

-Why would you port Jekull to javascript?
+Why would you port Jekyll to javascript?
 The what and the how, plus a demo.

 ###  Attendees